purpleziyi/BigEvent/README.md

 5. **File Upload to Cloud Platform:**
    - Enables users to upload files to a cloud platform.

+** Technical Challenges**
+  1.The Login-module utilized JWT authentication and implemented an token active invalidation mechanism by using Redis.
+  2. Interceptor: Registered an interceptor for the program, ensuring that all requests pass through it, which allows for unified validation within the interceptor.
+  3. ThreadLocal: Reduced parameter passing and facilitated data sharing among code executed within the same thread.

 **Function display/operation screenshots**
 ![big-event login](https://github.com/purpleziyi/BigEvent/assets/161695864/6c28934e-4faf-472f-8039-758596037605)
 ![big-event register](https://github.com/purpleziyi/BigEvent/assets/161695864/366ad3f4-a9d0-4b71-9773-e3f39768d807)